olivier-m/formica/docs/templates.rst

 You need only 3 templates blocks to render templates with Formica.
 Here are their descriptions and context they receive.

+If you plan to make your own Formica template, a good start would be to run (and hack) the :ref:`demonstration project <demo>`.

 form
 ****